How to Treat Red Marks & Acne Scars

 Are Post-Breakout Marks Acne Scars?

 Nope!
-Pink to red or tan to brown marks from past breakouts aren't technically scars; rather, they're areas of post-inflammatory hyperpigmentation.
+Pink to red or tan to brown marks from past breakouts aren't technically scars (meaning skin has been injured and attempted to heal); rather, they're areas of what's known as post-inflammatory hyperpigmentation.

 OK, now that we've defined the difference between a post-breakout discoloration and an acne scar, let's talk about the solutions for each!